-\Important: Most water heaters have 3⁄4" fittings.
+Important: Most water heaters have 3⁄4" fittings.
 It is important to increase pipe sizing to 1" (3-6 Ton Priority water heating units) in as short a distance as possible in order to assure proper water flow.

-5.6 Purging the air from the DHW System
+5.6 Purging the air from the DHW and AHW System

-All the air must be purged from the DHW lines before the system can be run to make hot water.
+All the air must be purged from the DHW and AHW lines before the system can be run to make hot water.
 Improper purging will result in air in the pump causing the pump to cavitate and damage the pump.
-Systems are shipped from the factory with biodegradable RV antifreeze pumped into the desuperheater or priority coils.
-If proper purging methods are followed this antifreeze will easily be purged from the system.
+Systems are shipped from the factory with biodegradable RV antifreeze pumped into the DHW and AHW coils.
+If proper purging methods are followed this anti-freeze will easily be purged from the system.